EID MUBARAK. Friday 21st April 2023 is first day of eid. CONFIRMED

-May Hz Allah ﷻ accept our fasting, prayers and righteous deeds and allow us to reach many more Ramadans in good health.
-Aameen.
+May Allah ﷻ accept our fasting, prayers and deeds and grant us many more Ramadans in good health.
+Aamen.

 To minimise the traffic and congestion in the area, please try to travel with your family/friends altogether or try to use public transport or try to walk if you can.